How do digital cameras see color

 When light enters the camera lens and reaches the sensor covered with the CFA, each pixel captures only one color channel (red, green, or blue) based on the filter in front of it.
 The camera then uses complex algorithms to interpolate the missing color information for each pixel, resulting in a full-color image.

-See also How to save digital touch messages to camera roll
+See also How to print date on photo taken by digital camera

 The Bayer filter is widely used in digital cameras due to its simplicity and effectiveness in capturing color information.
 However, other types of CFAs, such as the X-Trans filter used in some Fujifilm cameras, offer alternative patterns to improve color accuracy and reduce moiré patterns.